widefix/blog/_posts/2024-03-14-prevent-account-sharing-with-mfa.md

 TL;DR: MFA increased our app new signups by 30% daily.
 It can help you but measure the impact of the changes.

 Preventing account sharing in your app is vital.
-Different methods tackle this.
+Various methods tackle this.
 Recently, we've been focusing on the issue.
-We discovered a simple, low-risk fix.
+We discovered a simple, low-risk solution.
 It protects revenue and boosts security.
-Also, it aids in generating dynamic reports.
-This solution allows us to track data.
-It helps manage violation cases.
-Check out how we achieved this.
+It assists in generating dynamic reports.
+This solution allows us track data.
+It helps to manage violation cases.
+Look how we have achieved this.

 ## Why to prevent sharing account